Its-donkey/gopherpost/README.md

 go run ./...
 ```

-### Command-line Flags
+### Configuration

-This server is configured through environment variables:
+This server is configured entirely through environment variables:

 - `SMTP_PORT` – TCP address to bind to (default `2525`).
+- `SMTP_HEALTH_ADDR` – Listen address for the health server (default `:8080`).
+- `SMTP_BANNER` – Custom greeting banner returned in the `220` response (default `smtpserver ready`).
 - `SMTP_DEBUG` – Set to `1` to enable verbose audit logging.
 - `SMTP_TLS_CERT` / `SMTP_TLS_KEY` – Enable TLS when both are provided.

+**Security note:** the server does not implement authentication and is intended for controlled environments (local testing, integration pipelines).
+Restrict network access, run as a non-root service account, and avoid exposing it to the public internet.

 ## Retrieving Stored Messages